mozilla-releng/releng-rfcs/rfcs/0037-decision-python-deps.md

    point at our internal pypi instead.
 It's worth noting that any repo which installs taskgraph via `pip install path/to/taskgraph` (which appears to be all of them) already depend on pypi.

+2. We'll need to be cautious not to break hooks, since previously the version of taskgraph being used was baked into the `.taskcluster.yml`.
+Since changes to this file invalidate hooks, an update to taskgraph will no longer force us to re-generate them.
+I don't believe this will cause any problems, but extra testing should be conducted here.

 [0]: https://pypi.org/project/taskcluster-taskgraph/